 It was the second time that I’d been on a weekend away with National Holidays, and certainly one of the highlights of the year!

 With Ollie due to take his A levels this summer, I am trying to make the most of the time we have together before he goes off to Uni.
 So when Warwick Castle invited me to visit, I was really glad of the opportunity to spend a day with him.
-Mark and Lyle were busy so it was great to spend a day on our own.
+It was great to spend a day on our own.

 Warwick Castle is a really popular place for Midlands families to visit, and a great day trip from Birmingham.
 But somehow we’d never been there before.
 I was really looking forward to our trip, and loved exploring the castle and its grounds.